itikadi/kPPA-CART/README.md

 ### Tutorial

-To use **R** for the whole analysis, there is the main tutorial:
+To use **R** for the whole analysis, here is the main workflow:
-> The tutorials in R include a more detailed explanation of the workflow and source code.
+> This workflow is structured as a tutorial in R, including more detailed explanations and the source code.

   - [Introduction and setup](https://htmlpreview.github.io/?https://github.com/itikadi/kPPA-CART/blob/main/vignettes/kPPA-CART.nb.html)